 4. RETURN ON INVESTMENT IS SIGNIFICANTLY ABOVE THE GLOBAL AVERAGE

-There are lots of tertiary institutions in Africa and each of them turns out millions of graduate year in year out.
-The major issue is that there is wide spread of job scarcity in the region, and most of the graduates are roaming the streets with the hope of getting a good job very soon.
+There are lots of tertiary institutions in Africa and each of them turns out millions of graduates year in year out.
+The major issue is that there is widespread job scarcity in the region, and most of the graduates are roaming the streets with the hope of getting a good job very soon.

 This increased migration rate clearly shows that the cost of labor in Africa is quite low, especially when compared to some other continents in the world.

 However, smart investors can exploit this opportunity by situating a conglomerate business in this particular region so as to attract and retain vibrant, qualified personnel – even for a relatively affordable cost.